 Frontier is defined as “the border land” between two different groups of people.
 Four hundred years ago, Pennsylvania’s frontier was the boundary region between Europeans and Native Americans.
 Initially, the two groups were mainly separated but exploiting each other for mutual gain.
 This was followed by a brief period, when Native Americans and Europeans occupied the same region but there continued to be a significant cultural boundary between them.
-However, as Europeans increased in numbers, the frontier moved west and so did the original residents of the land we call Pennsylvania.
+However, as Europeans increased in numbers, the frontier moved west and so did most of the original residents of the land we call Pennsylvania.

 In archaeological jargon, this time of European – Native American interaction is called the Contact Period.
 It covers the interval from European contact with Native Americans to the beginning of the Revolutionary War.
 Simply said “contact” means any interaction between Native Americans and Europeans.
 Frequently this took the form of stories of great ships, men riding strange creatures, exotic goods such as beads, brass kettles or flintlock muskets and, unfortunately for the Native Americans disease and warfare.
 It was a period of cultural transition, fragmentation and eventual collapse of Native American cultures in Pennsylvania.